LogicalGeekBoy/sky-zoo/README.md

 A Minecraft datapack created by LogicalGeekBoy, checkout my YouTube channel: http://youtube.com/logicalgeekboy

+Here's a video on my channel showing my initial progress playing the map and instructions of how to install it and how it works: https://youtu.be/F6FFj7qKfHI

 Sky Zoo is a set of additional advancements based on capturing hostile mobs in Minecraft Java Edition 1.15.2+.
 It's designed to be played on a skyblock map either in single player or together with friends.
 Currently, I recommend playing on DrTrog's Skyblock 4 map but it can played on any map (doesn't even need to be a skyblock map).
 You can downlaod the